No products in the cart.

 The runner-up for second-most prominent terpene is pretty far behind in the race, dropping all the way down to 6%.
 Indeed, the rest of the terpenes in this recipe make up a small percentage of the overall mixture, but their effects don’t go unnoticed.

 In the case of Humulene, one of those effects is its uplifting nature.
-This definitely plays a part in the empowering energy that you feel from Durban Poison, and Humulene also has a host of other effects, such as anti-inflammatory properties, pain relief, and a calming feeling.
+This definitely plays a part in the empowering energy that you feel from Durban Poison, and Humulene also has a host of other effects, such as discomfort relief and a light feeling.
 Additionally, Humulene just adds a little more to that earthy scent you know and love, having a natural woody aroma.

 Beta Caryophyllene – 5%